Some technology is surprisingly ancient. Concepts and machines we might think were invented recently are actually thousands of years old.

 The Antikythera mechanism’s gearing for the moon’s movements is particularly remarkable.
 The mechanism’s designer – an engineering genius – realized that straightforward circular gearing would fail to predict the moon’s acceleration and deceleration as it traces its elliptical orbit of the earth.
 Therefore, the design utilized two gears and a pin and slot mechanism – all cut carefully from bronze – to produce different centers of rotation to simulate the moon’s orbit.

-This was a truly exceptional transformation of mathematics into engineering into computing, far beyond anything science historians had previously believed ancient civilizations were capable of.
+This was a truly exceptional transformation of astronomical observations into mathematics into engineering into computing, far beyond anything science historians had previously believed ancient civilizations were capable of.

 Here are two beautiful videos showing reconstructions of the gears and how the Antikythera mechanism might have operated.